Rob Konrad

-Robert Konrad (born November 12, 1976) is an American financial advisor and former American football fullback who played in the National Football League (NFL).
-He was drafted by the Miami Dolphins in the second round of the 1999 NFL Draft.
+Robert Konrad (born November 12, 1976) is an American financial advisor and former football player who was a fullback for the Miami Dolphins of the National Football League (NFL).
 He attended Syracuse University, where he played college football for the Syracuse Orange.
+He was selected by the Dolphins in the second round of the 1999 NFL draft.

 Early years

 Konrad attended St. John's Preparatory School in Danvers, Massachusetts, where he played for their high school football team.

 College career

 Konrad enrolled at Syracuse University, where he played college football for the Syracuse Orange football team.
-He is the last Orange football player to wear the uniform number 44, as his number was retired during the 2005 season.
+He is the last Orange football player to wear the uniform number 44, as the number was retired during the 2005 season.

 Professional career

-The Miami Dolphins selected Konrad in the second round, with the 43rd overall selection, of the 1999 NFL Draft.
+The Miami Dolphins selected Konrad in the second round, with the 43rd overall selection, of the 1999 NFL draft.
 He played for the Dolphins from 1999 through 2004.
-He played for the Oakland Raiders during the 2005 preseason, and was released before the start of the regular season.
+He went on to play for the Oakland Raiders during the 2005 preseason, and was released before the start of the regular season.